-March’s seasonally adjusted unemployment rate increased one-tenth from February to 3.5 percent.
-Approximately 51,400 Utahns were unemployed in the month and actively seeking work.
-The March national unemployment also rose one-tenth from last month to 5.0 percent.
+March’s seasonally adjusted unemployment rate held steady from February at 3.1 percent.
+Approximately 47,700 Utahns were unemployed during the month and actively seeking work.
+The national unemployment rate decreased two-tenths of a percentage point from February to 4.5 percent.

-Eight of the 10 private sector industry groups measured in the establishment survey posted net job increases in March as compared to last year, while the Natural Resources and Mining industry shed 1,400 positions and Other Services shed 1,000 positions.
+Eight of the 10 private sector industry groups measured in the establishment survey posted net job increases in March as compared to last year, while the Natural Resources and Mining industry decreased by 900 positions and the Information industry shed 600 positions.

 The largest private sector employment increases were in: